-Catch and effort data and catch-at-size age information catch sampling need to be collected every year to support stock assessment of the Sardine Fishery.
+Catch and effort data and catch-at-size age information from catch sampling need to be collected every year to support stock assessment of the Sardine Fishery.

-Spawning biomass reports based on application of the DEPM need to be undertaken annually during the period 2019/20 to 2022/23 to maintain the Sardine Fishery at Tier 2 of the Harvest Strategy.
+Spawning biomass reports based on application of the DEPM need to be delivered annually to maintain the Sardine Fishery at Tier 2 of the Harvest Strategy.
+A DEPM survey is scheduled to occur in summer 2023, with results delivered in October 2023; a subsequent DEPM survey is scheduled for summer 2024.

-Stock assessment reports will need to be undertaken every second year (2019/20 and 2021/22) if the Sardine Fishery remains at Tier 2 and annually if the fishery moves to Tier 1.
+Stock assessment reports will need to be delivered every second year if the Sardine Fishery is to remain at Tier 2 and annually if the fishery moves to Tier 1.
+A stock assessment will be delivered in November 2023; with a subsequent stock assessment scheduled for November 2025.